 Family and friends

-When the developer puts the website on his server for you to see, share the link in network and get their opinion.
+When the developer puts the website on his server for you to see, share the link in the network and get their opinion.
 Everyone will have something to tell.
 Listen to their opinions carefully, and work on them.

-Making a Website Mobile Friendly is a simple task requiring few lines of codes that are copied for various sizes also known as media queries.
-Control U on website which will take you to the website’s source code and search for “@media”.
-If you don’t find anything, the developer has not made an attempt to make it user friendly.
+Making a Website Mobile Friendly is a simple task requiring a few lines of codes that are copied for various sizes also known as media queries.
+Control U on the website which will take you to the website’s source code and search for “@media”.
+If you don’t find anything, the developer has not made an attempt to make it user-friendly.
 You might also want to do this in a CSS file which may be linked to the website where the media queries might be written.

 Checking the Mobile Responsiveness is Really Simple.
 Open your website in a browser and press F12 or right click and click on inspect.
-We have referred the below website we are currently working on as reference.
+We have referred the below website we are currently working on as a reference.

 You will see a panel like this:

-At the top of the panel is input section which says “responsive” with some figures next to it.
+At the top of the panel is the input section which says “responsive” with some figures next to it.
 This is basically the dimension of the device and the view shows how it will look on them.
 You will need to play with the left figure to check on different sizes.

 You can also switch the bottom horizontal bottom pane to vertical to get a full view and is also advisable while testing the website.
 Click on an icon “:” and a panel drops down where you can select the view as you like.

 For this, we will choose a vertical right panel.
 You should start with the highest figure lets say 1920 px and then go all the way down to 320px for small sized devices.
-The snapshot below shows how the website looks when the device width is 1920 pixels which is for big screens.
+The snapshot below shows how the website looks when the device width is 1920 pixels which are for big screens.

-Below snapshot shows for 320 pixels and in between these two sizes you can cover 95% of sizes.
+Below snapshot shows, for 320 pixels and in between these two sizes you can cover 95% of sizes.